The Abbe Museum offers educators a wide variety of resources to bring Wabanaki history and culture into their classrooms and meet the goals of LD291.

 School programs at the Abbe offer students the opportunity to learn from the exhibits, as well as with objects.
 School programs are available year-round at the Abbe’s downtown Bar Harbor location, and seasonally at our trailside location in Acadia National Park.

-- Includes a 1-hour hands-on and/or interactive program and a 1-hour museum tour.
+- Includes a 45 minute hands-on and/or interactive program and a 45 minute museum tour for a total of 1.5 hours.

 - We ask that you provide at least one chaperone for every 10 students.
 Chaperones are free.